starship-s/Open-WebUI-OpenRouter-pipe/docs/error_handling_and_user_experience.md

 4. Falls back to the normal error template only if the retry also fails.

 This makes Gemini usable even when `ENABLE_REASONING` is set globally.
 Operators still see the warning in DEBUG logs (`Retrying without reasoning…`) so they can adjust valves or per-model settings later, but end users get the final answer instead of a provider error.

+> **See also**: For comprehensive coverage of OpenRouter provider-specific behaviors, including catalog routing, automatic plugin wiring, and multimodal guardrails, see [OpenRouter Integrations and Telemetry](openrouter_integrations_and_telemetry.md).

 ```

 **Example rendered output:**